 Although there are some scholars who deny that there is such a thing as “Mozarabic architecture,” the term has been widely adopted and is a standard reference.
 Rather than to a specific, unified kind of architecture, the term refers to churches built by or under the direction of different groups of monks with result that each church is unique.
 They all do have, however, certain architectural features in common, the most easily identifiable being the horseshoe arch.
 Often seen as a Moorish architectural feature, the horseshoe arch was in fact widely used in Visigothic churches built prior to the arrival of the Moors in Hispania in 711.
 So, in other words, the Mozarabic refugees were not introducing a new architectural style borrowed from the Moors, but continuing the Visigothic tradition albeit now with Moorish modifications.

-Where the Moorish influence is most evident vis-à-vis horseshoe arches is in the pronounced increase in the curve of the arch.
+Where the Moorish influence is most evident vis-à-vis horseshoe arches is in the pronounced increase in the curve of the arch supported on slender pillars.
 This was probably inspired by the arches of the Great Mosque of Córdoba, the capital of al-Andalus and the origin of the largest group of Mozarabs.
 Compare the following: the interiors of the Visigothic church of San Pedro de la Nave (north west of Zamora, Castile-León), the Great Mosque of Córdoba, and the Mozarabic church of San Miguel de la Escalada (just east of the city of León) :

 The best known Mozarabic churches are San Miguel de Escalada, San Cebrián de Mazote (Valladolid), Santa María de Bamba (near Tordesillas), Santiago de Peñalba (near Ponferrada), Santo Tomás de las Ollas (in Ponferrada), Santa María de Lebeña (near Potes).
 All belong to the 10th century.
 In Catalonia, we find Sant Julia de Boada, Sant Quirze de Pedret, Santa María de Marquet and Sant Miquel de Olerdola; all 10th century also.
 We’ll take a closer look at these in a forthcoming page.
 (Interestingly, some Mozarabic characteristics are also found in contemporary churches in the south of France.)